13th-Sammy/library-java/README.md

 from the BookList HashMap. <br>
 - A registerUser() method that takes inputs uid and user name and <br>
 creates User object, then pushes it into UserList HashMap - uid, user. <br>
+- A removeUser() method that takes uid as input and removes the user from <br>
+UserList HashMap with that uid, if the user has no borrowed books remaining. <br>
 - A issueBook() method which takes in uid and book id, and adds the book id <br>
 with count+noOfCopies in BorrowedBooks HashMap of user object with matching uid - by <br>
 calling user object.borrrowBook(bid).
 Updates available copies of book object <br>